 AdReN - Automatic Recognition In the Adriatic Region

-Support the achievement of the objectives of the European Higher Education Area by implementing the automatic recognition in the Adriatic region.
+The project aspires to support the fulfillment of the objectives of the European Higher Education Area by implementing automatic recognition in the Adriatic region.
 AdReN aims at implementing a table of comparison of Pre-Bologna and Bologna qualifications in partner countries, together with the realization of a comparative study of the different higher education systems in the region.
-A secretariat of the network will be set at the IUAV University in Vernice, which will guarantee the sustainability of the project after its lifetime.
+A secretariat of the network will be set at the IUAV University in Venice, which will guarantee the sustainability of the project after its lifetime.

 AR-Net - Automatic Recognition in the Networks in 2020

 The goal of AR-Net is to develop and promote

 instruments that support Automatic Recognition in the EHEA.
 AR-net wishes to